stjordanis/terra-docs-old/docs/node-terracli.md

   --chain-id=<chain_id>
 ```

-## Shell Auto-complete Scripts
+## Shell Auto-completion Scripts

-Auto-complete scripts for popular UNIX shell interpreters such as `bash` and `zsh` can be generated through the `completion` command, which is available for both `terrad` and `terracli`.
-This allows for a more convenient way to interact with the Terra Core endpoints through the command-line.
+Auto-completion scripts for popular UNIX shell interpreters such as `bash` and `zsh` can be generated through the `completion` command, which is available for both `terrad` and `terracli`.
+This allows for a more convenient way to interact with the Terra Core endpoints when using the command-line.

 If you want to generate `bash` completion scripts run the following command: